Below are 3 emails 2008-2009 between cryptographers Wei Dai & Satoshi

 Thanks for letting me know about your paper.
 I’ll take a look at it and let you know if I have any comments or questions.

 It is worth noting that the paper provided by Satoshi in this exchange is an early draft of what would become the Bitcoin White Paper.
-The full copy of that draft is available on NSI here.
+The full copy of that draft has been lost but a similar draft is available here.

 Sent: Saturday, January 10, 2009 11:17 AM